Julio-Barajas/julio-barajas.github.io/index.md

 ---
 layout: default
-title: Julio Barajas – Data Scientist Portfolio
+title: Julio Barajas
 ---

-# 👋 Hi, I'm Julio
+#  Hi, I'm Julio

 I'm a data scientist and analytics architect with over a decade of experience delivering machine learning models, dashboards, and enterprise reporting solutions.